 Evaluate the Alternative Scenarios

-As discussed in Step 3, the recommended approach is to start with a high-level strategic assessment using Metropolitan GreenSTEP, then link the more detailed land use and urban design information produced by the sketch planning tool back into Metropolitan GreenSTEP for evaluation.
-Evaluate each alternative scenario against the same evaluation criteria used with the reference, for easy comparison.
+- Evaluate each alternative scenario against the same evaluation criteria used with the reference for easy comparison.
 Be sure to do a “reality check” against known local trends and projections.

 - When preparing the evaluation of the scenarios to be shared with the public and policy makers in Step 6 use language and graphics that communicate the issues in a manner to which people can relate.

 Public Involvement in Beaverton